vti/mojo-faq-addition/FAQ.md

 __Does Mojo natively support sessions?__

-No. But you can use MojoX::Session.
+Yes.
+Or you can use MojoX::Session instead.

 __How can I help out or otherwise support this project?__